HeGaofeng/malicious-TLS-identification/README.md

 Blacklists and whitelists are also used to reduce the searching.

 # Note
-One can request an acadamic API key from VirusTotal, which support 20,000 accessing every day.
+One can request for an acadamic API key from VirusTotal, which support 20,000 accessing every day.
 It is free for six month.